 The school may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
-In such circumstances the school follows the guidance in Keeping Children Safe in Education (2021), to ensure that hosting arrangements are as safe as possible.
+The school will nensure that hosting arrangements are as safe as possible.

 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable